private-octopus/picoquic/README.md

 ## Picoquic on Linux

-The build expereince on Linux is now much improved, thanks to check-ins from Deb Banerjee, Igor Lubashev.
+The build experience on Linux is now much improved, thanks to check-ins from Deb Banerjee and Igor Lubashev.

 To build Picoquic on Linux, you need to: